the Carmel

 Childhood in Alencon

-Thérèse Martin was born on 2th January 1873 in Alencon.
-She is the youngest of a family of nine children, four of whom died in infancy.
-Her parents, Louis and Zélie Martin, were very religious husbands.
+Thérèse Martin was born on 2th January 1873 in Alençon.
+She is the youngest of a family of nine children, four of whom died at a young age.
+His parents, Louis and Zélie Martin, were husbands of great piety.
 She has four older sisters: Marie, Pauline, Léonie and Céline.

 She is baptized the 4th January 1873 by Canon Dumaine in the church of Notre-Dame d'Alençon.